It was again time to feed my "southern roots" with some sausage gravy over biscuits.

 - Sprinkle the flour into the drippings/butter mixture and stir until smooth.

 - Reduce the heat to medium, and cook this drippings/butter/flour mixture only until light brown.

-- Gradually whisk in the milk until all is smooth, and cook until thickened.
+- Gradually whisk in the evaporated milk and the water until all is smooth, and cook until thickened.
 You must constantly stir this to prevent sticking/scorching.
 This period of cooking will "cook" the mixture and eliminate a "flour" taste.

 - Season with salt and black pepper.